francescomalatesta/laravel-api-boilerplate-jwt/readme.md

 * `POST api/auth/logout`, to log out the user by invalidating the passed token;
 * `GET api/auth/me`, to get current user data;

-### A Separate File for Routes
+### Separate File for Routes

 All the API routes can be found in the `routes/api.php` file.
-This also follow the Laravel 5.5 convention.
+This also follow the Laravel 5.6 convention.

 ### Secrets Generation